echipa-de-organizare/space-bar/README.md

   •  A new planet to find in space, with new coordinates and graphics, provided in the DLC
   •  A whole new quest, presented as an executable, with new adventures
   •  A reward, such as a minigame you can play on your phone, which can only be accessed after finishing the quest.
+You can see the list of installed DLCs in the help menu on your phone.

 --